aposteriori-sg/tutorials/courses/17 Robotics with Gearsbot/30 Mechanical Design/10 Linear Actuator.md

 - Click on *Simulator Tab* to see Challenge

 - Follow instructions and note down the *special Code* after doing the challenge successfully!

+## Computational Thinking Hints

+Remember some of the processes that can help you think like a robot:

+### Decomposition - Break the problem down into little bits

+You need:

+- a block to move forklift up
+- a block to move forklift down
+- a block to move forward
+- a block to turn left
+- a block to turn right

+### Abstraction

+Write **functions** for the above blocks so your code will be easy to read, follow, and change.

+Once you have that you can forget about all the numbers and details of those blocks.

+This will be very useful, because the algorithm for the last challenge is quite long & complicated.

+### Pattern Recognition

+Useing the Forklift just means making a motor turn and translating that to a linear movement.
+The more you turn the forklift motor, the higher (or lower) the forklift moves...

+Note that you will lift the forklift off the ground, but lower it to the table's height.
+So it isn't just the reverse of one another...

+So, it's not the same amount of motor turns.

+### Algorithmic Thinking

+Try to write down in English what you need to do:

+- Move forward until in line with crate
+- Turn Left
+- Move forward until forklift under crate
+- Lift crate to above table height
+- Move back (to avoid hitting wall when you turn)
+- Turn around to face table
+- Move forward until crate over table
+- Lower crate to table
+- Move back to center
+- Turn right towards green box
+- Move forward until inside box

+This is the plan... whoo!
+It's quite long...

+GOOD LUCK!